mountaincharlie/fretboard-trainer/README.md

 ### Game Settings section
 ![Fretboard Trainer game settings section](./assets/images/game-settings.jpg "Fretboard Trainer game settings section screenshot")
-* Contain warning about applying the settings causing current game progress to be lost.
+* Contains a warning about applying the settings causing current game progress to be lost.
 * None of the settings have to be used as there are set defaults so the user can start playing right away.

 ![Fretboard Trainer number of questions setting](./assets/images/questions-setting.jpg "Fretboard Trainer number of questions setting screenshot")